IlmunKoo/KSW-Purdue/BaconBeacon/README.md

     smartphone with TCP connection, it makes the smartphone to receive beacon’s signal.
 After receiving the signal, it calculates RSSI values and localize the user’s position by using triangulation.

-    🥕Optimal Evacuation Algorithm : The smartphone sends the calculated position to the server through TCP connection.
+    🥕Optimal Evacuation Algorithm : The smartphone sends the calculated position to the server through TCP socket connection.
 The position can be synchronized in real-time due to TCP connection.
 The server configures an optimal evacuation route with the received position and our algorithm.
 If any change occurs, server will find a new evacuation route and notify it to the smartphone.